fusion94/fusion94.org/src/content/blog/2025-07-21-when-cards-outpaced-stocks-comparing-market-bubbles-from-2016-2024.md

 ## The Pre-Pandemic Build-Up (2016-2019)

 From 2016 to 2019, both markets showed steady, unremarkable growth.
-The S&P 500 climbed from around 2,000 to 3,200 points—a respectable 60% gain over four years.
+The S&P 500 climbed from around 2,000 to 3,200 points, a respectable 60% gain over four years.
 Meanwhile, the sports card market was experiencing its own quiet renaissance.

 During this period: